 Scheduling services represent the data handling mechanisms supported by the MAC scheduler for data transport on a connection.
-Each connection is associated with a single data service.
-Each data service is associated with a set of QoS parameters which quantify aspects of its behavior.
+Each connection is associated with a single data scheduling service.
+Each Adata scheduling service is associated with determined by a set of QoS parameters which quantify aspects of its behavior.
 These parameters are managed using the DSA and DSC message dialogs.
 Four services (11.13.11) are supported: Unsolicited Grant Service (UGS), Real-time Polling Service (rtPS), Non-real-time Polling Service (nrtPS), and Best Effort (BE).
 The following text provides a brief description of each of the supported scheduling services, including the mandatory QoS parameters that shall be included in the service flow definition when the scheduling service is enabled for a service flow.
 A detailed description of each QoS parameter is provided in 11.13.